 Scare tactics, shiny things, and even people are less likely to frighten a young hungry hawk.
 So it’s important to be aware that June and early July are the part of the summer when chickens are most at risk of getting eaten, especially by a chicken hawk.

-The last time of the year when they are the most vulnerable is in the fall.
+The last time of the year they are the most vulnerable is the fall.
 In late August through September, hawks migrate south for food.
 Eagles also migrate in the fall.

 If you live in an area that falls into the migratory path of raptors, then you will want to keep an eye out for migrating birds.
 When you notice an increase in hawks and eagles overhead, then consider locking your birds up for a few days while they pass over.